-He was able to build his career with better exposer since joining the new group.
-It may have given him an opportunity to tap into his creative mind and form pieces that would ring the ears of many listers years to come.
+He was able to build his career with a better exposer since joining the new group.
+It may have given him an opportunity to tap into his creative mind and form pieces that would ring the ears of many listers for years to come.

-Danny’s height 6 feet 5 inches contributed more to his power.
+Danny’s height of 6 feet 5 inches contributed more to his power.
 One of his bandmates once wrote, “When Danny held the sticks, it felt as though his height and power intimated the drums, so they responded to his every command.”
 And there is no better way of defining how the drummer worked his magic.

 It was simply incredible to watch him perform.
 Today, many of the works he worked on have been recorded, which creates an incredible imagination in the listener’s mind.

 The Kansas native set his roots down as the obvious heir to 70s prog giants like Neil Peart and Bill Bruford.
 His style was very similar to theirs, or perhaps better, according to his generation’s needs.
 His style is generally a combination of brainy ambition with uncompromising adrenaline.